araval/Wikipedia-Category-Predictor/README.md

 However, when I finally download articles, I download for each category and write to disk.
 If a category turns out to be very large, or have very long articles, then I will have to split the list of urls and output separate files.

 #### Modeling
-If suppose we were to use the entire Wikipedia to have a classifier for future articles say, then we will need to re-write this part of the code to use mllib with spark.
-For the entire Wikipedia corpus, which is at least larger than 10 GB, we need cloud- services such as AWS.
-Once the spark-code is ready, it can easily be used on AWS after spinning up about 5-10 spark-clusters.
+If suppose we were to use the entire Wikipedia corpus to have a category-predictor for new articles, then we will need to re-write this part of the code to use Spark with MLlib.
+Once this code is ready, it can easily be used on AWS after spinning up a few (~5+) spark-clusters, depending on available time.

 ## ~~Interesting~~ Some facts: